People: Research Faculty

 Angela Ocampo examines the political incorporation of racial, ethnic and religious minorities both as every-day participants and as political leaders within American institutions.
-Her current book project examines the notion of belonging to U.S. society and its influence on political interest and political engagement.
-Her research also explores how political parties and institutional forces shape the path of minorities into elected office.
-Angela received her Ph.D. in Political Science from the University of California, Los Angeles (UCLA) in 2018.
+Her current book project investigates the concept of perceived belonging to U.S. society and its influence on political interest and political engagement among Latinas/os/xs.

 Ocampo, Angela X. and John L. Ray.
 2019.
 “Many are called but few are chosen: The emergence of Latino congressional candidates.”
 OnlineFirst.
 Politics, Groups and Identities. doi:10.1080/21565503.2019.162996

 Gutierrez, Angela E., Angela X. Ocampo, Matt A. Barreto and Gary Segura.
 2019.
 “Somos Más: How Racial Threat and Anger Mobilized Latino Voters in the Trump Era.”
 OnlineFirst.
 Political Research Quarterly. doi:10.1177/1065912919844327